Standard Performance Evaluation Corporation

 The benchmark will be designed to scale across a wide range of heterogeneous systems and technologies.

 The subcommittee was officially chartered in February 2010.
-Companies that have participated in the SPEC SOA Subcommittee include VMware, IBM, WSO2, Intel, Red Hat, and Oracle, as well as supporting contributing member Dr. Martin Kunz.
+Companies that have participated in the SPEC SOA Subcommittee include VMware, IBM, WSO2, Intel, Red Hat, and Oracle, as well as supporting contributing members Dr. Martin Kunz and Simon Haslam.

 The subcommittee, having developed the benchmark specification, is currently in the final stages of developing the Reference Implementation.
 SPEC welcomes organizations to join and participate in our work, please contact firstname.lastname@example.org for additional information.

 The SPEC SOA subcommittee realizes that the technologies around which the initial benchmark is being built are not the only important technologies; different aspects of SOA that would introduce additional technologies are likely to be explored in the future.